-I’m here to tell you that inside you are secret weapons: healthy habits and skill that can help you get in the best shape of your life.
+I’m here to tell you that inside you are secret weapons: healthy habits and skills that can help you get in the best shape of your life.

 The best part: these healthy habits are things you’ve already been doing without even realising it.